 The Route 66 section that goes through Illinois is fantastically done.
 There are lots of signs directing you on your journey, and there’s lots to see visually.
 However, it’s probably not the most photogenic of the sections.
 That said, there are things and places to shoot.

-After Chicago, the road cruises quickly into rural Illinois.
+After Chicago, the route cruises quickly into rural Illinois.
 We drove through some interesting places, but as our journey wasn’t exactly photo-based, we just didn’t have enough time to make the pictures I would have liked to.
 We did, however, spend a night in Springfield (which is the capital of the state).
 I’m a bit Capitol building obsessed, so I headed down to photograph it.

 The next section of Route 66 took us into Missouri.
 We landed in St. Louis, and I immediately headed out to photograph “The Gateway to The West” arch.
 It’s such a great place to shoot.
 I found this location and was really happy with what came of it.